OPCFoundation/UA-.NET-Legacy/WebSockets/README.md

 The executables for the .NET prototypes are run from $(UaNetRoot}/bin/$(Configuration).
 The executables for the ANSIC prototypes are run from $(UaAnsiCRoot}/prototypes/websockets/build/Debug.

+## Browser-based JavaScript Clients ##
+The WebSocketsWebHmi project is a simple ASP .NET project that has been published to [https://opcfoundation-prototyping.org/](https://opcfoundation-prototyping.org/).
+This page should allow a WebBrowser to connect the C# WebSockets Prototype Server running on any machine that the browser can reach provided the a TLS certificate signed by a trusted authority (from the perspective of the machine running the browser).

+The facilitate this requirement C# WebSockets Prototype Server checks the 'LocalMachine\My' store for a valid TLS certificate that matches the domain of the URL with a private key that the process can access.
+If one exists it uses this certificate as its TLS certificate instead of its application instance certificate.
+At the application level (i.e. the certificates used in the CreateSession/ActivateSession handshake) the C# WebSockets Prototype Server still uses its application instance certificate.